syntasso/workshop/using-multiple-promises/README.md

 ```
 <br />

-Verify the instance is created on the worker cluster (this may take a few minutes so `--watch` will watch the output).
+Verify the instance is created on the worker cluster
 ```console
 kubectl get pods --namespace default --context kind-worker --watch
 ```
+_(this may take a few minutes so `--watch` will watch the output)_
 <br />

 The above command will give an output similar to